PIAAC Methodological Seminar: 'The use of test scores in secondary analysis', OECD Headquarters, France, 14th June, 2019

 OECD Methodological conference on cross-country comparability of questionnaire scales, OECD Headquarters, France, 8-9 November 2018

 This conference aimed at exploring novel approaches in measurement equivalence research and at highlighting promising areas to advance the field of invariance testing.
 It also aimed at delineating recommendations and guidelines for dealing with the issue of measurement equivalence, both in the preparation of public-use datasets and in the analytical work based on the data collected in these surveys.
-The target audience for this conference included researchers and analysts working with international datasets as well as the key suppliers in the industry of international large-scale surveys (Draft agenda).
+The target audience for this conference included researchers and analysts working with international datasets as well as the key suppliers in the industry of international large-scale surveys (Agenda).

 OECD-GESIS Seminar on: 'Translating and Adapting Instruments in Large-Scale Assessments', OECD Headquarters, Paris, France, 7-8 June 2018

 The aim of the methodological seminars is to encourage discussion and cross-fertilisation of ideas between the range of actors and communities involved in the design, management and analysis of large-scale assessments.
 The topic of translation and adaptation of instruments has been chosen for 2018 as it is a key to achieving the goals of cross-linguistic and cross cultural comparability in international studies.
-(Draft Agenda, List of speakers, Presentations).
+(Agenda, List of speakers, Presentations).

 OECD Seminar on: Managing the Quality of Data Collection in Large Scale Assessments, OECD Headquarters, Paris, France, 11-12 May 2017